-Shelley Cumbers, Family and Divorce Law Solicitor at Thompson Smith and Puxon (TSP), discusses the widely held misconception that is common law marriage.
+The Thompson Smith and Puxon (TSP) Family and Divorce team, discuss the widely held misconception that is common law marriage.

 Despite the fact that the proportion of cohabiting couple families has risen starkly in the last decade and, by comparison, marriage rates are on the decline, there remains a myth that common law marriage exists and that cohabitants automatically have legal rights.

 There is a widely held misconception that unmarried couples living together share the same legal rights as their married counterparts, but this is simply not the case.
 Married couples and those in registered civil partnerships have automatic legal claims for financial support and a share of capital assets such as the family home, bank accounts, investments and pensions.
 However, no such claims automatically exist for cohabiting couples, despite the fact that they may have lived together for many years or even have children or own property together.